-- Before leaving the hospital, ask a lot of questions .
-Write things down or get a handout if you need to.
-Memory doesn't work as well when you are hormonal or tired. - Try to get as much sleep as you can when you get home.
+- Before leaving the hospital, ask a lot of questions. - Try to get as much sleep as you can when you get home.
 Sleep when your baby sleeps. - Ask your partner, family, and friends to help with cooking, cleaning, and doing errands. - Don't try to do too much.
 Keep visits short. - Be patient with yourself.
 Give yourself time to adjust.
-Know you are the best parent for your baby - your baby chose you.